Charming Pornographic Photographs of French Prostitutes from the 1930s

 Was it hard to figure out more?

-On the back of the photos Monsieur X wrote the name of each girl: Mado, Suzette, Gypsi, Mimi, Nono, Pepe, etc.
+On the back of the photos Monsieur X wrote the names of each girl: Mado, Suzette, Gypsi, Mimi, Nono, Pepe, etc.

-Monsieur X must have been close, friendly, and generous with the ladies.
-What is amazing is that the girls seem very relaxed in the pictures—they are actually having fun.
+Monsieur X must have been close, friendly and generous with the ladies.
+What is amazing is that the girls seem very relaxed in the pictures – they are actually having fun.
 There are even outdoor pictures taken on the banks of the Marne.
-He also directed two ten-minute short films, shot both outdoors and indoors.
+He also directed two 10-minute short films, shot both outdoors and indoors.
 These two pieces really revealed his biggest fantasy: putting two girls together.
-One played a modest girl, while the other tried to be a stripper.
+One playing a modest girl, while the other tried to be a stripper.

 Were these brothels legal?

 Brothels in Paris remained completely legal until 1946.
 Most of the bigger brothels had already closed by 1925, though.
-The Sphinx was a typical 1930s brothel: There was a bar and a restaurant and women were allowed to come too.
-These things were a bit different from the earlier brothels.
-These new small brothels were called “appointment houses” or “houses of tolerance.”
-Politicians, both Gaullists and Communists, accused some brothel owners of working with the Germans during the occupation.
+The Sphinx was a typical 1930s brothel: there was a bar, a restaurant and women were allowed to come too.
+These things were a bit different than the earlier brothels.
+These new small brothels were called “appointment houses” or “houses of tolerance”.
+Politicians, both Gaullists and communists, accused some brothel owners to have worked with the Germans during the occupation.

 Was that the case?

 It depends.
-The One-Two-Two (122 Rue de Provence) was actually used by the Germans.
-The Sphinx was, according to the memoirs of its madam, far closer to the resistance networks.
-What most people actually considered the most serious charge was that the Germans gave many brothels champagne and good food.
-If a woman got plump while others starved, you knew she wasn’t all that interested in liberation.
+The One-Two-Two (122, rue de Provence) was actually used by the Germans.
+The Sphinx was, according to the memoirs of its Madam, far closer to the resistance networks.
+What most people actually considered the most serious was that the Germans fed many brothels champagne and good food.
+If the bad girl grew larger while others starve, you knew she wasn’t all that interested in the liberation.

 How do you see the current state of prostitution in France?

-What I see is that prostitution has decreased by leaps and bounds—there’s not that many prostitutes.
+What I see is that prostitution has decreased by leaps and bounds – there’s not that many prostitutes.
 I think this is due to marital relations.
-In the 19th century, if a bourgeoisie man asked [his wife] for fellatio, he would often be denied.
-And when it was accepted, it wasn’t done properly—often women hurt their husbands.
+In the 19th century, if the bourgeoisie asked for fellatio, it would often be denied.
+And when it was accepted, it wasn’t done properly – often women hurt their husbands.
+Until the 1970s, couples sexuality was very different.

 That’s why the role of the prostitute is dying.
-Today, the regular customers are also the most depressing: people who haven’t had sex in ages, husbands who love to cheat on their wives, or erotomaniac millionaires—Dominique Strauss-Kahn’s sort of vibe.
+Today, the regular customers are also the most depressing: people who haven’t had sex in ages, husbands that love to cheat on their wives or erotomaniac millionaires – Dominique Strauss-Kahn’s sort of vibe.